mpanighetti/dnd5e-monsters/README.md

 ### Monsters

 Monsters are arranged by creature type and listed alphabetically, but any stat blocks that are part of a single family of creatures (e.g. void dragons) will share a single content page.
-Monsters with multiple creature types will be listed under their first type.
+Monsters with multiple creature types will be listed under whatever is considered their primary creature type.

 #### Aberrations